 Physics Magic Trick

-Here's a great physics "magic trick" for second grade scientists who like to have a little fun.
+Here's a great physics "magic trick" for young scientists who like to have a little fun.
 And guess what?
 It's a cool way to learn some important basic concepts of physics while you're at it.

 What You Need: